Curriculum for the Secondary Minor in Teacher Education

 - TEP 224 Exceptional Child for Teachers, PSY 324 Exceptional Child, or an approved equivalent course in teaching the exceptional child 3 hours

-An acceptable course on teaching exceptional children and technology for teachers must be completed successfully before methods courses may be taken.
+All Introductory and Core courses must be completed successfully before methods courses may be taken.

-- TEP 314 Curriculum and Instruction, 3 hours
+- TEP 401 Methods of Middle School Concepts and Practices, 3 hours

 - TEP 419 Methods of Content Area Literacy, 3 hours